Diversity and Inclusion at the PPSC

 I was born in Kuwait to an Egyptian father and Jordanian mother.
 We moved back to Egypt in 1987 and immigrated to Halifax, Nova Scotia when I was 12, in 1992.
 Transitioning from Kuwait to Cairo and then to Halifax were not easy transitions.
 They are different places with different cultures and realities.
 My background and lived experiences have given me a great sense of social responsibility and commitment to always ensuring that those I work with, play with, and live, with feel included and have a true sense of belonging.
 I have been a public servant since 2001 and have been in leadership roles since 2007.
 As a leader in the public service and as a member of one or more equity-seeking groups, I have the privilege and responsibility to create and nurture work cultures that are equitable, diverse and inclusive.
 I am very honoured to continue to play this role at the PPSC both in my leadership capacity and as the departmental Bias-Free Workplace Co-Champion.
 I look forward to embracing and welcoming new recruits with diverse backgrounds, thoughts, opinions and lived experiences.

 I was a lawyer in India and in order to become one in Ontario, I attended Osgoode Hall Law School and subsequently articled with the Provincial Crown's office.
 During this period, I also served my community as a Toronto police officer.
 In 1999, I joined the Department of Justice and later obtained my LL.M. in Criminal Law.
-Currently I am a Senior Counsel with the PPSC and I am a designated wiretap agent.
+Currently I am a General Counsel with the PPSC and I am a designated wiretap agent.
 Throughout my career I have held multiple leadership positions across various offices and have appeared at all levels of court in Ontario on a broad range of cases.

 I have always taken a mentorship role with lawyers in my office and I regularly give presentations on various legal topics within the PPSC, to the Bar, and to law enforcement.
 My experience spans complex prosecutions involving wiretaps, conspiracies and large quantities of drugs, money and tobacco.
 I also enjoy serving on the boards of community and legal organizations.
 This service has allowed me to give back to my community.